School Meals & Milk

-The cost of a school meal is currently £2.05 per day.
+The cost of a school meal is currently £2.12 per day (rising to £2.20 from 1/9/18).
 School meals are paid for using the PARENT PAY online payment facility (credit or debit card payments) or via local Paypoint facilities (cash payments).

 UNIVERSAL FREE SCHOOL MEALS PROGRAMME

-A carton of milk can be provided to each child every day at a cost of £11.50 per term (as of September 2017).
+A carton of milk can be provided to each child every day at a cost of £11.50 per term.
 The cost of the milk is subsidised by the Intervention Board.

 Milk is provided free of charge to pupils who are in receipt of free school meals up to Year 2.
 Milk is also provided free of charge to pupils in Reception who are not yet 5.
 The cost of milk becomes chargeable at the start of the term before they turn 5.

 We are unable to change milk numbers mid term & so milk numbers must be finalised and paid for by the end of the previous term.
-A letter is sent home in book bags a few weeks before the end of each term.
-Please check with your child/children, sign and return the slip at the bottom of the letter and return it to school to confirm whether your child would like milk or not.
+A letter is sent home in book bags or by email a few weeks before the end of each term.
+Please check with your child/children, sign and return the slip at the bottom of the letter and return it to school (or reply by email) to confirm whether your child would like milk or not.
 Payment should be made using the PARENT PAY online payment facility.